noyama-catalogic/packet-counter/README.md

 * AWK
 * UNIX environment

-### CSV viewer (optional)
+### Spreadsheet application (optional)
 The script returns the packet analysis result in two CSV files: (1) incoming packets and (2) outgoing packets.
-You can use any CSV viewers, but it is advised to use a spreadsheet application that supports filters, such as
+You can use any CSV viewers, but it is advised to use a spreadsheet application that has easy-to-use filters such as
 * Microsoft Excel
 * LibreOffice